 - Don't take out cash on your credit cards (this is seen as evidence of financial irresponsibility since it's an expensive option and people tend only to do it when they can't get cash any other way)

-- Don’t miss payments or bills.
-If necessary set up direct debit so you know everything’s being paid on time (you can set the direct debit to pay only the minimum payment on things like credit cards if you want, and simply pay the extra yourself, covering the minimum is essential, however)
+- Don't miss payments or bills.
+If necessary set up a direct debit so you know everything's being paid on time (you can set the direct debit to pay only the minimum payment on things like credit cards if you want, and simply pay the extra yourself, covering the minimum is essential, however)

 - Lenders look for stability, and that can be as simple as putting a landline phone number on your application rather than just a mobile number